 Surveys suggest that a loved one’s addiction can cause their families financial hardships.
 Many family members feel obligated to lend money they don’t have, especially if the addicted person has children who will be harmed as well.
 A life partner and children may not know if the water or electricity will be shut off.
 They face an unpredictable future.

 Passing It to the Next Generation

-Studies show that children of people who abuse substances are more likely to harm them themselves.
-As researchers dove into the cause-effect relationship, two things stood out.
-First, around 40% has to do with the environment in which the child was raised, not genetics or other factors.
+Studies show that children of people who abuse substances are more likely to abuse them in the future.
+Many of these situations result from the environment in which the child was raised, not genetics or other factors.
 When looking at that environment, they found one over-arching characteristic in the child’s environment.
-That characteristic was “unpredictability.”
+That characteristic was unpredictability.

 Children in homes with one or both parents abusing alcohol often face very unpredictable lives.
-They may not know if Mommy is going to be home for their birthday.
-They don’t know if Daddy is going to forget to pick them up after school again.
+They may not know if their mother will be home for their birthday.
+They don’t know if their father is going to forget to pick them up after school again.
 Will their parent be embarrassingly drunk when they invite friends over?

 They may be left to fend for themselves when it comes to preparing dinner or even having food to eat.
 Moving from home to home may be the norm.
 Children may live in fear of physical, emotional, or sexual violence from the same parent who, at other times, shows healthy affection.
-However, it doesn’t matter what you’re addicted to.
-If it’s creating this kind of unpredictability, you’re putting your children at a disadvantage.
+However, it doesn’t matter what you’re using drugs.
+If it’s creating this kind of unpredictability, you may be putting your children at a disadvantage.